Totton College: Faculties

+The college now organises its courses and programmes into four core areas.
+Each area is supported by dedicated facilities and a defined leadership structure.
+As of September 2025, these areas are:

+Vocational – Art & Design, Beauty Therapy & Hairdressing, Business, Care, Construction, Digital Skills & Media, Hospitality & Catering, Motor Vehicle, Music, Sport, Uniformed Public Services, Travel & Tourism.

+Apprenticeships – Early Years Practitioner, Early Years Educator and Hair Professional.
+Apprenticeships are offered at Level 2 and Level 3, combining workplace training with on-site workshops and assessments.

+Skills for Life – Everyday Living Skills, Life, Independence and Social Skills, Futures, Independence and Work, Practical Work Skills, Progress to Work/Life, Vocational Work Skills, Vocational Studies, and Vocational Gateway.

+Pathways – Pathway to Engagement, Pathways to Education, Pathways to Employment, Pathways: Junctions and Supported Internship.

 Facilities

 Water Lane

 Totton College's Calmore Road entrance and South Wing as seen in September 2013.

 The College's main campus is on the corner of Water Lane and Calmore Road.
 It is centered on a square courtyard, three sides part of the 1955 buildings and the final side, the South Wing, added in 2003.
 The north east, north west and south east corners of the quadrangle contain adjoining blocks and buildings.
 The North East corner has the Entrance atrium linking the Administration wing, the North West contains the student atrium connecting the CoVE building and the South East corner houses the Student lounge and refectory.
 Both the Student atrium and Refectory are student social areas and contain outlets of Costa Coffee.
 In addition to this main quadrangle, three buildings lie outside the rest of the buildings: the Learning Resource Centre to the North, the Recreation Centre to the East and the Media and Salon block to the West.

-The Learning Resources Centre contains the college library, equipped with around 40 computers and netbooks and a collection of course-related books and journals as well as a range of Fiction and DVD materials.
-Other teaching aids include the newly created facilities for the Media department in the Media block, the science laboratories in the West wing and the various other specialised classrooms around campus.
+Other teaching aids include the newly created facilities for the Media department in the Media block.
 The campus is fully accessible and the Foundation rooms in The Cove are dedicated to the learning and support of students with learning disabilities.

 The Recreation Centre, currently known as Totton Health and Leisure, is on site and is accessible to both students and members of the public.
-Jointly run by the college and New Forest District Council, it houses a 70 workstation Gym, a 25m swimming pool, a 12m learner pool, a sports hall and a dance studio.
-Other publicly accessible facilities include Forest First pre-school and the Opus Salon, which offers cheap hair and beauty treatment for everyone while providing experience for the students studying those courses.
+Run by the New Forest District Council, it houses a 70 workstation Gym, a 25m swimming pool, a 12m learner pool, a sports hall and a dance studio.
+Other publicly accessible facilities include the Opus Salon, which offers cheap hair and beauty treatment for everyone while providing experience for the students studying those courses.